mjordan/islandora_workbench_docs/docs/rolling_back.md

 !!! note
     When secondary tasks are configured, each task will get its own rollback file.
 Each secondary task's rollback file will have a normalized version of the path to the task's configuration file appended to the rollback filename, e.g., `rollback.csv.home_mark_hacking_islandora_workbench_example_secondary_task`.
 Using these separate rollback files, you can delete only the nodes created in a specific secondary task.

-## Setting the directory where the rollback CVS file is written
+## Setting the directory where the rollback CSV file is written

 You can determine where the rollback CSV file is written by including the `rollback_dir` in your configuration.
 This overrides the default location defined in `input_dir`.